regno001/Traffic-Control-system-Using-Ai-/README.md

 Contributing
 We welcome contributions!
 Please feel free to open an issue or submit a pull request.

-This README was created for the AI Traffic Control Management System project.
+This README was created for the AI Traffic Control Management System project with Video samples.